MoritzLost/ProcessWireDev/site/03-templating-and-development/01-twig-processwire-setup.md

 ---
 tags: post
 layout: post
+title: Integrating Twig with ProcessWire
+menu_title: "Twig integration: Setup"
-title: Use Twig as a flexible view layer
+description: Tutorial on using Twig as a flexible view layer for ProcessWire projects.
 ---

 # How to set up Twig as a flexible view layer for ProcessWire